-RELS 2237/HIST 2237 American Religious History: From Covenant to Cults
+RELS 2237/HIST 2237

+American Religious History: From Covenant to Cults

-An exploration of the massive and complex role of religion in the history of the United States, using primary and secondary sources to trace recurring themes from the colonial period to the present.
+0.5 unit An exploration of the massive and complex role of religion in the history of the United States, using primary and secondary sources to trace recurring themes from the colonial period to the present.
 Themes to be discussed may include immigration, race, women, biblicism, experiential religion, and new religious movements.

-God and Evil: The Current Debate

-Prerequisite: 1.0 unit of PHIL or permission of the instructor Does the existence of evil entail the nonexistence of God?
+God and Evil: The Current Debate 0.5 unit Prerequisite(s): 1.0 unit of PHIL or permission of the instructor Does the existence of evil entail the nonexistence of God?
 Does it, at the very least, make the existence of God improbable?
 This course will seek to facilitate an understanding and assessment of the contributions of contemporary analytical philosophy to the resolution of these issues.

-Religion and Popular Culture

-An exploration and analysis of religion and popular culture through film, video, music, literature, sport, politics, the marketplace, and the internet.
+Religion and Popular Culture 0.5 unit An exploration and analysis of religion and popular culture through film, video, music, literature, sport, politics, the marketplace, and the internet.